RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 *HIP_COMPILER=nvcc *HIP_RUNTIME=cuda*

-One symptom of this problem is the error message:
+A symptom of this problem is the error message:

-'an unknown error(11) at square.hipref.cpp:56'.
+*'an unknown error(11) at square.hipref.cpp:56'*

-This can occur if you have a CUDA installation on an AMD platform, and HIP incorrectly detects the platform as nvcc.
+This error can occur if you have a CUDA installation on an AMD platform, and HIP incorrectly detects the platform as nvcc.
-HIP may be able to compile the application using the nvcc tool-chain but will generate this error at runtime since the platform does not have a CUDA device.
+HIP may be able to compile the application using the nvcc tool-chain, however, it will generate this error at runtime as the platform does not have a CUDA device.

 On CUDA, can I mix CUDA code with HIP code?
 -------------------------------------------